American wigeon: Breeding

 Breeding begins in April-May.
 The nest is a depression on dry ground, often some distance from water.
 It is lined with grass and down and is hidden in vegetation.
 The clutch is 7–9, cream-colored eggs, which measure on average 52.9 × 37.5 mm and weigh 43 g.
 They are incubated for 23–25 days by the female only.
-The male usually deserts the female before the end of incubation period.
+The male usually deserts the female before the end of the incubation period.
 The young are precocial and leave the nest within 24 hours of hatching.
 They can feed themselves.
 The young can fly when around 47 days of age.